How to Outdoor Portrait Photography

 You’ll have to adjust the white balance for each individual photo, which will take longer if you try to do it afterward on the computer.

 For warm portrait colors already at the shoot, I recommend setting the white balance to shadow or cloudy.

 In portrait photography, the most essential part of the picture is the person you’re taking a picture of, who must be properly exposed.
 So it’s always best to use spot metering and to know your camera’s metering modes.

 When the sun moves past your subject, spot metering is even more important.
 Use spot metering to measure the exposure based on their face so that your model, not the background, is well exposed.

 We recommend to use matrix metering to measure the whole scene when the sun is behind you.
 Be aware, though, that the background will affect how the camera exposes the photo, especially if the background it is much brighter or darker than your model.

 Do you want to take one picture at a time, or do you need to take several pictures per second?
-When taking outdoor portrait shoots, there is a significant amount of movement, so you should be ready for it.
+When taking outdoor portrait or outdoor headshots, there is a significant amount of movement, so you should be ready for it.

 This is when the drive modes come in handy.
 When you press the shutter button, you can choose to take a single shot, a series of shots, or a picture after a delay.

 This mode is great for taking outdoor portraits, and other moving events where it might be hard to get a clear picture because of how fast your object is moving.